My Japanese Farming Experience

 Since organic farming necessitates a chemical-free (see What’s Eating the Planet) approach, the majority of the weeding is done manually.
 Although this doesn’t mean that all the labor is done exclusively by humans.

 One trick the farmers use, is allowing certain snails and bugs to roam free on their land so that they eat the weeds and grasses that would otherwise compete with their rice.
-Pretty cool system!
+Leveraging the environment’s natural systems is known as symbiosis and it can certainly help protect and encourage healthy crops.
+Once again, nature offers up some great advantages for those keen enough to observe and apply;)

 Savoring Rural Japan